Quick summary

-In the face of GDPR, many companies are looking for ways to process and utilize personal data without violating the new rules.
+In the face of the General Data Protection Regulation (GDPR), many companies are looking for ways to process and utilize personal data without violating the regulation’s rules.

 This is all quite difficult, as GDPR significantly limits the ways in which personal data can be collected and processed.
 One of the biggest challenges is the high bar the regulation sets for acquiring a visitor’s consent.